jose-lehmkuhl/Memory-Game/README.md

 ## Download

-The game can be downloaded from (https://github.com/ "this github link").
+The game can be downloaded from [this github directory](https://github.com/jose-lehmkuhl/Memory-Game).

 ## Starting the game